-If you or somebody you know is struggling with the VA and their claim, contact Berry Law Firm’s team of experienced lawyers today at (888) 883-2483 for a free consultation.
+If you or somebody you know is struggling with the VA and their claim, contact Berry Law’s team of experienced lawyers today at (888) 883-2483 for a free consultation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.